Jrsparling/procrastination-production/README.md

 ## Usage

-how do you use this
+This is a simple kanban board that allows the users to create a todo list that sections off tasks into different catagories.
+When adding a new task you input the title, description, and the due date to create a new element that is draggable.

 ## Deployed Site

-this is where the screenshot is added along with the link to the site.
-Follow link to the deployed site here --> <link> </link>
+Follow link to the deployed site here -->

 ## Credits